ferrilab/bitvec/book/pointer-encoding.md

 information: the address of the first bit, and the number of bits in the region.

-However, computers are byte-addressed, not bit-addressed, so we need to store three more bits (to select a bit in the base byte) in the reference somewhere.
+However, computers are byte-addressed, not bit-addressed, so we need to store three more bits (to select a bit in the base byte) somewhere in the reference.
-Since slice references are defined as `{ base: *const T, elts: usize }`, and there are no[^1] spare bits in `*const _`, the bits to store the base bit are taken out of the length counter.
+Since slice references are defined as `{ base: *T, elts: usize }`, and there are no[^1] spare bits in `*const _`, the bits to store the base bit are taken out of the length counter.

 Reference address values are also required to be integer multiples of the alignment of the referent type `T`.
 This alignment is, on all supported targets,